 Rahab was already detecting magic again, sweeping the corridor with his arcane gaze.
 Lem scurried efficiently around the base of the stuffed creature searching for some kind of trigger or trap, but found nothing.
 There were no signs of fire on either trophy or hallway, nor did the air smell of smoke.
 The entryway appeared just as it had when they first set foot.

 Abby approached the trophy from the side.
 Gloriana invoked the magic of her vitality binding among the party, then nodded to the warrior.
 Abby plunged her sword directly into the stuffed beast, right along the lateral ribcage, through to where the heart would have been.
 Dust billowed and straw protruded from the wound, but that was all.
-The warrior aimed a hearty blow at the legs, splitting the preserved skin to no appreciable effect.
-When Abby strode around to the front still nothing happened.
+The warrior aimed a hearty blow at the legs, splitting the preserved skin.
+Still nothing happened.

-The party waited several minutes while Kara regained her composure and for something to else to occur, but nothing came to pass.
+The party waited several minutes, but nothing came to pass.

 They made their way through a door into a narrow corridor, and then through a second door to a large room in the northwest.
 The chamber was in a state of ruin.
 Mold had taken much of the floor and crept up along the walls.
 The air smelt of mildew and damp, and the only item of note was a large pianoforte near the door where they entered.
 The instrument had been grand at one time, but now showed signs of extensive wood rot, neglect, and decay.